JuanDavidBotero/IE_MBD_2019/README.md

 # IE_MBD_2019

-This repository contains the projects carried out during my masters degree, categorized by type of project:
+This repository contains the projects carried out during my masters degree, categorized by type of project.

-Kaggle:
-Python and R codes for Kaggle and other Data Science Competitions.

-City Bikes Demand (2nd place): Forecasting bike sharing demand RMSLE 0.22794.
-House Prices (10th place): Advanced Regression Techniques competition.
-Final score of 0.12788.
-Pump it Pump: Advanced Modelling (Random Forest) for the Pump it up challenge on Driven Data.
-Final score of 0.79.

 Chatbot :
 Using IBM Watson, we developed a chatbot to aid gender violence victims.
 Looking to use technology for social good.